Last reviewed · 8 May 2026 · Independent UK SRS Reference

 for accounting periods beginning on or after 1 January 2027,

-with the exception of Scope 3 emissions and UK SRS S1 non-climate disclosures,
+Scope 3 and UK SRS S1 non-climate disclosures apply on a comply-or-explain basis instead,

 Companies in UKLR 14 (secondary listings) and UKLR 15 (depositary receipts)